ovh/docs/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_android/guide.en-gb.md

 ---
-title: 'Email Pro - Configure an email address in Gmail for Android'
+title: 'Email Pro - Configuring an Email Pro account in Gmail for Android'
 excerpt: 'Find out how to configure an Email Pro account on Android, via the Gmail app'
 updated: 2024-03-15
 ---